tang-jie/AvatarMQ/README.md

 * Producer, consumer test case reference: com.newlandframework.avatarmq.test package.
 * Start AvatarMQ message processing and forwarding server (AvatarMQServerStartup), in order to carry out the distributed message queue system message routing, delivery.
 * Based on the Netty master slave event thread pool model, network transmission in the message serialization using Kryo serialization framework, to further enhance the performance of message serialization.
+* Broker message delivery, currently supports strict message order.
+Broker also supports message buffer distribution, that is, Broker will cache a certain number of messages, and then batch distribution to the message of interest to consumers.

 ----------
 ## AvatarMQ In Action